• Skip to primary navigation

 The Storied Life of AJ Fikry by Gabrielle Zevin is the official March 2015 pick for the Peanut Blossom Book Club for Recovering Readers.

-A copy of The Storied Life of AJ Fikry sits on a table.
+A copy of the book The Storied Life of AJ Fikry is on a table.

 Welcome to the March book club guide for the Peanut Blossom Book Club for Recovering Readers!